cvdlab-projects/webindex/FinalProject/final_project.md

 Output:
 * Clusters of points saved on MongoDB
-* The model-three of the partition
+* The model-three of the partition (for visualization, see Ilario Maiolo's [page](https://github.com/cvdlab-bio/webindex/blob/maiolo_dev_branch/Maiolo/2013-04-18/maiolo.md))
 * Some information as clusters created and the biggest/smaller cluster

 The following image explane the process of the algorithm: